bobbyluig/bobbyluig.github.io/_posts/2022-12-19-adventures-with-aurora-part-1.md

 - `innodb_flush_log_at_trx_commit` has limited impact in 1.x Aurora MySQL (and likely 2.x Aurora MySQL) for high throughput write workloads due to asynchronous commits and batched log writes.
 - Do not disable `binlog_order_commits` if you are running on 1.x Aurora MySQL or a MySQL version before 5.6.12 or 5.7.2.
 Even when disabled, the performance improvement is likely not noticeable if the bottleneck is related to I/O throughput.
 - Tuning database parameters can be dangerous, especially if they are not well known.
 Perform thorough and representative load testing before applying any changes to production.

-**Notice:** this series mostly focuses on 1.x Aurora MySQL.
-Database behavior can vary great between versions and workloads.
-Please verify any suggested changes before applying them to production systems.
-{: .notice--warning}